Pools of Bethesda & St. Anne Church

 1. The Pool of Bethesda marks the place where a sick man was healed.

 2. Bethesda means “House of Mercy” and has been associated with a place of healing for many years.
 According to the Gospel of John, Bethesda was a bathing pool with five porticoes or porches.
-Remains of part of these porticoes can still be seen today.
+The ruins of some of these porticoes can still be seen today.

-4. In around 700 BC, during the time of King Hezekiah, there was a large water storage pool built here to capture water from the area for the use of purification and animal preparations of the temple.
+4. Around 700 BC, during the reign of King Hezekiah, a large water storage pool was built here to capture water from the area for the purification and animal preparations of the temple.

-5. Later, in around 200 BC, another pool was built beside the first one.
-The first pool would become known as the Southern Pool and the second as the Northern Pool.
+5. Later, around 150 BC, the Hasmoneans built another pool beside the first one.
+The first pool became known as the Southern Pool, and the second as the Northern Pool.

 6. Both these pools had water flowing in and out.
 This means they had what is known as "Living Water" in them.

-7. These pools, also used as mikvahs, were close to the Temple Mount, and there was a gate close by known as the sheep gate that led up to the Temple Mount.
+7. These pools, also used as mikvahs, were near the Temple Mount, and a gate known as the sheep gate led up to it.

-8. In the first century BC, prior to the birth of Christ, there were healing baths built here dedicated to the Greek false god, Asclepius.
+8. During the Greek reign around 200 AD, prior to the birth of Christ, healing baths were built here dedicated to the Greek false god Asclepius.

-9. When the Roman Emperor, Hadrian, rebuilt Jerusalem as Aelia Capitolina in 135 AD, he built a large temple to Asclepius and Serapis, the Greek false gods of healing and believed deity.
+9. When the Roman Emperor Hadrian rebuilt Jerusalem as Aelia Capitolina in 135 AD, he built a large temple to Asclepius and Serapis, the Greek false gods of healing and believed deities.

-10. After Christianity became the state religion of the Roman Empire, the temple Hadrian had erected was torn down and a large Byzantine basilica was built over its ruins in around 450 AD.
+10. After Christianity became the state religion of the Roman Empire, the temple Hadrian had erected was torn down, and a large Byzantine basilica was built over its ruins around 450 AD.

 11. Close to the Byzantine Basilica was a grotto dedicated to the believed place where Mary’s parents, Anne and Joachim lived, and where Mary, the mother of Jesus, was born.

 12. In 614 AD, the Byzantine Basilica was destroyed by the Persians.
-Later, in 1138 AD, the Basilica of St. Anne was erected over the site of the grotto believed by the Crusaders to be the birthplace of Mary, mother of Jesus.
-The church is dedicated to Anna and Joachim, who, according to tradition, lived here, and the site where their daughter, Mary, was born in a cave which is located under the basilica.
+Later, in 1138 AD, the Basilica of St. Anne was erected over the grotto site the Crusaders believed to be the birthplace of Mary, the mother of Jesus.
+The church is dedicated to Anna and Joachim, who, according to tradition, lived here and the site where their daughter, Mary, was born in a cave located under the basilica.
 It is one of the most preserved Crusader churches in Israel.

-14. Three episodes from the life of Mary are depicted at the front of the high altar in the Church of St Anne: (1) the Annunciation on the right; (2) the Descent of Jesus from the Cross in the center; and (3) the Nativity of Jesus on the left.
-On the left-hand side of the altar is an illustration of the education of Mary by St Anne.
+14. Three episodes from the life of Mary are depicted at the front of the high altar in the Church of St Anne: (1) the Annunciation on the right, (2) the Descent of Jesus from the Cross in the center, and (3) the Nativity of Jesus on the left.
+On the left-hand side of the altar is an illustration of Mary's education by St Anne.
 On the right-hand side is a portrayal of the Presentation of Mary at the temple.
 A flight of stone steps descends from the south aisle to the crypt.
-This cave is the supposed remains of the house of Anne and Joachim, and the birthplace of Mary.
+This cave is the supposed remains of the house of Anne and Joachim and the birthplace of Mary.
 Here, in a tiny chapel with a domed ceiling, an altar is dedicated to the birth of Mary.

-15. In 1192 AD, after the fall of the Crusader Kingdom, Saladin turned the church into a theological school for the study of the Quran, which is commemorated in an inscription above the entrance to the church.
+15. In 1192 AD, after the fall of the Crusader Kingdom, Saladin turned the church into a theological school for the study of the Quran, which is commemorated in an inscription above the church's entrance.

 16. In the 19th century, the compound was given to the French Catholic Order of the White Fathers.
 France did extensive restoration work on the church, returning it as closely as possible to the original basilica.
 A second restoration was necessary after the church was damaged during the Six-Day War in 1967.